LiquidPeach/Pendulum-Simulation/README.md

 - Huge shout out to [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for the [Simple Pendulum Simulation](https://www.youtube.com/watch?v=NBWMtlbbOag) video!
 The math and logic in my project came from this video.
 (I really just copied the calculations made in the video entirely :zipper_mouth_face:).
-Since my goal for this project is to learn OpenGL I did not want to spend too much time on the logistics on how to get the pendulum to behave.
+Since my goal for this project is to learn OpenGL I did not want to spend too much time on the logistics of how to get the pendulum to behave.
 I will, however, need to sort out the logic for an imteractive pendulum on my own.

 - [Learn OpenGL](https://learnopengl.com/)